-When inflating tires with TPMS valves, press the pump's mouthpiece straight onto the valve to help avoid bending or otherwise damaging the valve.
+When inflating tires, press the pump's mouthpiece straight onto the valve to help avoid bending or otherwise damaging the valve.

 - After inflating the tires, always reinstall the valve cap to help avoid damage to the valve from dirt, gravel, etc. - Use plastic valve caps only.
 Metal caps could corrode and become difficult to remove.